 Price: Starts at $1995

 Progress WhatsUp Gold can be described as a one-product-fits-all.
 It has broad support for customization, scripting, and management standards.
 The pricing starts at $1755 for up to 25 devices and it covers infrastructure management, application performance management (APM), and network monitoring making it one of the best choices out there for small to midsize businesses.

 WhatsUp Gold offers a web-based user interface and a Windows application for managing different aspects of the program.
 It includes a Layer 2 topology map that shows a substantial amount of detail such as system name, IP address and the port number connection on a device.

 Users can easily swap to a details view with a single click and see most of the same information in tabular form.
 There is a designated Problem Area tab that gives a quick overview of all devices that are down or with down active monitors.
 Notifications can then be sent through SMS message or email.

 Once installed, the WhatsUp Gold APM starts with a dashboard showing multiple application states (up, warning, down, maintenance, and unknown).
 The administrator can then modify the thresholds and alerts processes for each items.
 Customizable dashboards make it easy to keep track of all historical status reports.

-See website to submit Quote.
+Price: See website to submit Quote.

 Zabbix is being offered for free on a general public license.
 The source code is also open, allowing users to modify the program according to their preference.
 As an infrastructure management tool, Zabbix allows users to define monitoring hosts using pre-configured templates.
 It will then search the network and automatically discover virtual machines and hypervisors and then set up specified monitoring hosts.